panwarnaveen9/View-Module-for-Cartaro-GSOC2014/Code-Week-#13.md

 ***

-**Aim** - Implement the spatial filter functions for the module.
+**Aim** - Code cleaning and commenting of filter module.

 **Things, I have done this week**

+* Removed dependency of nid_postgis_field.
+* Removed dependency of repetitive selection of geometric node by setting the PostGIS field to already selected value.
+No need of it as dropdown.
 * Added EWKT support in geometry input field.
 * Added wkt data parsing using already exist postgis_Wkt class.
 * Overwrote the admin_summary function to improve the admin view.

-**Code Cleaning**
-* Removed dependency of nid_postgis_field.
-* Removed dependency of repetitive selection of geometric node by setting the PostGIS field to already selected value.
-No need of it as dropdown.

 **Working on**
 * GSoC documentation and code commenting.